Low-cost Coffee Cart Business: Launch Steps Under £300 (UK)

 You don't start with a cafe, a van, or even a full espresso setup.
 You start with a small cart, a filter coffee brewer, and a kettle.
 Because most people buying coffee on the street aren't coffee snobs.
 They just want something hot, fast, and consistent.

-A secondhand filter coffee machine costs £20 to £40.
-A decent airpot dispenser is another £15 to £20.
-A folding table is £20.
-A used market stall cart is £50 to £100.
+You can start a coffee cart business with minimal equipment and licenses, making it an attractive option for those with limited startup capital.
+A secondhand filter coffee machine costs £20 to £40, a decent airpot dispenser is another £15 to £20, and a folding table is £20.
 You can start a coffee cart for under £200 if you keep it simple.

 Video Breakdown